sdesalas/trifleJS/README.md

 A headless Internet Explorer browser using the [.NET WebBrowser Class](http://msdn.microsoft.com/en-us/library/system.windows.forms.webbrowser.aspx) with a Javascript API running on the [V8 JavaScript engine](http://en.wikipedia.org/wiki/V8_(JavaScript_engine\)).

-The API is coded as a port of [PhantomJS](http://phantomjs.org) to reduce the learning curve.
+The API is coded as a port of [PhantomJS](http://phantomjs.org).
+Basically, if you have used phantom before then you already know how to use TrifleJS.

 ![What is TrifleJS?](https://raw.github.com/sdesalas/trifleJS/master/Docs/What.Is.Trifle.png "What is TrifleJS?")